yoesk8/portfolio-2-bitcoin-quiz/README.md

 ## Home

-* ### About section

-    * About section includes a description of the personal trainer's personna, qualities, qualifications and approach to personal training

-* ### Testimonials section

-    * This section includes 3 separate testimonials from former and current clients of the personal trainer in question.
+*  The home Page comprises of:
+ * A live price of Bitcoin displayed underneath the navbar, this is achieved by using the [Binance API](https://www.binance.com/en/binance-api) with the help of a Websocket.
+ * A quiz game contained inside a Div for easy readability, the game consists of 10 questions, the color of the buttons containing the questions change to either green or red depending on whether the answer was correct or not.

-## Gallery
+## FAQ

-* This page has pictures of 1 on 1 training session plus pictures of the studio used for the training and its facilities
+* This page has 6 common questions about bitcoin, it was created with the help of [Bootstrap's Accordion](https://getbootstrap.com/docs/5.0/components/accordion/)

 ## Contact

-* Contact form is a main part on this site.
-User can contact by filling a form with topic of interest.
+* User can get in touch with the creator of the website by filling a form with topic of interest.
 There's also an aditional text field to include any additional questions.

 ##  Future implementations

-* Add new page with personal training packages descriptions.
+* Add new page with useful Bitcoin resources )(Books, podcasts, blogs, etc)
-* A blog site with fitness advises.
-* Login site for paid content including videos, exercise's how to, meal planning and healthy meals recipes.
+* Add page that displays the price of bitcoin denominated in commodities (Gold, Silver, Oil, Copper, etc)

 [Back to Table of contents](#table-of-contents)